queryluke/masseffect-5e-data/templates/npc-facts.md

       perDay: 6
       level: 4 # will need to retrieve the spell, check the level...if it doesn't match, indicate at a higher level
   # a leveled caster
-  caster-level: 12
+  casterLevel: 12
-  caster-type: full # or half or third
+  casterType: full # or half or third
   list:
     cantrips:
       - spell-id-1